Rpc

 ,ros2

-method;RPC ServiceName represents the name of the RPC service.
-If not specially configured, it will use a default value bound to the protocol name.
+method;RPC ServiceName denotes the name of this RPC service.
+If no special configuration is provided, a default value bound to the protocol name will be used.
 If you need to provide different services using the same protocol, you can also set it via the

 SetServiceName

-method;All types of Proxies need to be constructed from the
+method;All types of Proxies must be constructed from an

 aimrt::rpc::RpcHandleRef